Kooroshoo/Classification-Task-using-TensorFlow/README.md

-# solve a classification task using TensorFlow over the OCR dataset.
+# Solve a classification task using TensorFlow over the OCR dataset.

 Using TensorFlow